Back to Colorado

 Plain English: The amendment changes how a bill about overtime pay for agricultural workers is written and organized.

-• Removes the initial lines of the committee report that describe the original bill's introduction.
+• Removes the initial lines of the committee report that describe the original bill's requirements.

-• Modifies the wording on page 1 of the report to refer to specific pages in the printed bill instead of general references.
+• Modifies the wording on page 1 of the report to refer to specific parts of the printed bill instead of general pages.

-• Adjusts the numbering on page 2 of the report by inserting '(a)' after a certain point and removing some lines.
+• Adjusts the numbering in the report by inserting '(a)' after a certain point and removing some existing lines.

-• The exact impact of these changes on how overtime pay is calculated or applied for agricultural workers is not clear from this amendment text alone.
+• The exact impact of these changes on how agricultural employees receive overtime pay is not clear from this amendment text alone.

 L.009